6xur/IQStars/admin/tasks.md

 # COMP1110 Assignment 2 Group Tasks

-For each task or sub-task, record who is responsible, the deadline, and any dependencies.
-Use the entries below as an example.
+Weekly meeting time: 3 pm on Tuesday on Teams (except week 4)

 ## Week 4

-Everyone: create application skeleton - meeting 14:00 17 Aug
+Meeting time: 4.30 pm on Teams

+(For each task or sub-task, record who is responsible, the deadline, and any dependencies.
+Use the entries below as an example.)

 ## Week 5